Tom Anderson (fiddler): Adulthood

 The Shetland Folk Society was formed in 1945 to preserve Shetland's heritage and traditions, and he became one of its principal music collectors and leader of its Traditional Band.
 In 1948 he started the Islesburgh Dance Band and by 1960 he was still the leader (it disbanded in 1968) and playing tuba in Lerwick Brass Band.
 It was the first Shetland Hamefarin in 1960, when over a hundred Shetland emigrants returned home in a group to an organised welcome and holiday, that really brought him into the public eye.
 As part of the exiles' entertainment, a huge variety concert was planned in Lerwick, and traditional fiddle music was called for.
 The concert was opened by selections by forty 'massed fiddlers fae aa ower', whom Tom had collected together over the preceding winter, rehearsed and led.
 No other musician in Shetland had such breadth of knowledge and experience so he was the natural organiser for the massed Hamefarin Fiddlers.
 They captured the imagination of local audiences and found themselves in huge demand at local concerts.

 The result was that on 29 June 1960, in Islesburgh House, Lerwick, the Shetland Fiddlers' Society was formed and one of their first engagements was to play for Elizabeth II and Prince Philip in August that year.
 They were dubbed the Forty Fiddlers by reporter Magnus Magnusson during that Royal visit.
 Since that summer they've met almost every Wednesday night to practise their repertoire of traditional and contemporary Shetland tunes.

 Tom led the Fiddlers' Society for twenty years until 1980.
-By that time he was a very busy man indeed.
-He'd collected music intensively for twenty five years, and had edited a musical collection for Shetland Folk Society.
+He collected music intensively for twenty five years, and edited a musical collection for Shetland Folk Society.

-From 1970 Anderson campaigned to have the fiddle taught in Shetland schools as part of the curriculum and, when successful. he became to first official fiddle teacher in the Shetland school system.
+From 1970 Anderson campaigned to have the fiddle taught in Shetland schools as part of the curriculum and, when successful, he became the first official fiddle teacher in the Shetland school system.

 Aly Bain was the first of his many pupils.
 Anderson had retired from the Pearl Assurance company in 1971, but in 1972 he was appointed the first fiddle tutor in Shetland schools – a hugely significant event.
 Through the 1970s he built up a huge following of young fiddlers, particularly in the Northern Isles.